Localization techniques in circle-equivariant KK-theory

 \begin{example} The \(\TT\)-spectrum of the irrational rotation algebra \(A_\theta \defeq C(\TT)\rtimes_{R_\theta} \Z\) with the dual action of \(\TT\) is also \( \{1\} \) because \(\sigma_*\) is the identity map on \(\K^*(\TT) \). \end{example}

-\begin{example} Let \(A\) be an integer matrix with entries either \(0\) or \(1\) and assume for simplicity that \(A\) is invertible over \(\C\).
-Then the \(\TT\)-spectrum of the associated Cuntz-Krieger algebra \(O_A\) is the set of nonzero eigenvalues of \(A\) because \(O_A\cong F_A\ltimes \Z\) where \(F_A\) is an appropriate AF-algebra, and \(\cong\) means Morita equivalence.
+\begin{example} Let \(A\) be an integer \(n\)-by-\(n\) matrix with entries either \(0\) or \(1\) and assume for simplicity that \(A\) is invertible over \(\C\).
+Then the \(\TT\)-spectrum of the associated Cuntz-Krieger algebra \(O_A\) is the set of eigenvalues of \(A\).
+Indeed, \(O_A\cong F_A\ltimes \Z\) where \(F_A\) is an appropriate AF-algebra, and \(\cong\) means Morita equivalence.
 It is well-known and easily checked from the Bratteli diagram, that the \(\K\)-theory of \(F_A\) is \(\cong \C^n\), and the action of \(\Z\) on it is by the matrix \(A\).
 Hence the \(\TT\)-spectrum of \(O_A\) is the spectrum of \(A\). \end{example}

-\begin{corollary} The Cuntz-Krieger algebra \(O_A\) is not \(\KK^\TT\)-equivalent to any unital commutative \(\TT\)-C*-algebra as soon as the integer matrix \(A\) has some eigenvalue of modulus \(\not= 1\). \end{corollary}
+\begin{corollary} The Cuntz-Krieger algebra \(O_A\) is not \(\KK^\TT\)-equivalent to any commutative \(\TT\)-C*-algebra as soon as the integer matrix \(A\) has some eigenvalue of modulus \(\not= 1\). \end{corollary}

 This happens for instance if \(A = \left[ \right]\).

 For the benefit of the reader (the result is well-known) we prove the following.

 \begin{lemma} Both \(O_A\) and \(O_A\rtimes \TT \cong F_A\) are in the boostrap category \(\mathcal{N}\). \end{lemma}